kevinlaiGH/react-movie-service/README.md

 ### `npm test`
 Runs unit tests for Card Section
 ## Implementation:
-- create-react-app is used because it produces a static build of the application.
+- Create-react-app is used because it produces a static build of the application.
 If there are additional requirements of the user case, it is better to use Webpack and Babel to customize the build configurations.
 - Instead of using class components, React hooks allow could help improving code reuse and composition.
 - Code splitting of React components is the key for separation of concerns.
 In this case, we have non-visual logic of API calls and the UI components, these need to be separated, so that it makes the code and tests more reusable and maintainable.
 - Utilizing a jagged array of JSON objects as data structure for API calls, it is very convenient to access an element by using index number